 Luke Macyszyn, MD Associated Program Director, Wellness

 PURPOSE: These guidelines are established to ensure patient safety, enhance the quality of patient care, and improve the training experience of residents.
 Consistent with the philosophy of progressively increasing individual responsibility, these guidelines are intended to provide the trainee the opportunity for graded levels of responsibility on the part of the trainee.

 SCOPE: These minimal guidelines apply to all residents enrolled in the Neurosurgery Resident Training Program, and attending surgeons of all integrated and affiliated facilities affiliated with the UCLA Neurosurgery Training Program.

 FACILITIES: All locations must ensure appropriate supervision for all residents and a work environment that is consistent with proper patient care, the educational needs of the residents, and all applicable program requirements.
-Please see Program Letters of Agreement (PLA) for Harbor-UCLA Neurosurgery, West Los Angeles Veterans Administration Neurosurgery, and Santa Monica UCLA Neurosurgery for site-specific guidelines.
+Please see Program Letters of Agreement (PLA) for Harbor-UCLA Neurosurgery, West Los Angeles Veterans Administration Neurosurgery, Santa Monica UCLA Neurosurgery, and Kaiser Los Angeles Medical Center Department of Neurosurgery for site-specific guidelines.

 1.1.
 Resident Program Director is the education leader with full authority and responsibility for the administration of the neurosurgery residency program.
 The Residency Program Director is responsible for full compliance with standards of accrediting and certifying bodies

 1.2.
 Vice Chief of Clinical Affairs is the faculty member who defines the levels of responsibilities for each year of training by preparing a description of clinical activities residents may perform (Goals and Objectives).
 The Goals and Objectives must include a specific statement identifying any exceptions for individual residents, as applicable.